 Calibration of 1Zpresso (Easy-presso) Grinders

-Many people might be curious about how to perform calibration of 1Zpresso grinder.
-There are three types of adjustment designs for 1Zpresso grinders, including internal adjustment, top adjustment and external adjustment.
-Therefore, today we’re going to explain to you.
+Many people are curious about how to calibrate their 1Zpresso grinder.
+There are three types of adjustment designs for 1Zpresso grinders: internal adjustment, top adjustment, and external adjustment.
+Today, we will explain how to calibrate each of these designs.

 Table of Contents